Translation invariant state and its mean entropy-I: Norm one projections

-\vsp Let $\IE_n$ be the conditional expectation from $\IM$ onto $\theta^n(\IM_0)$ with respect to the unique normalized trace.
-Then by the same argument use above, we get $\IE_n(x)$ is a scalar.
-However, by (b), we have
+\vsp Let $\IE_n$ be the conditional expectation from $\IM$ onto $\theta^n(\IM_0)$ with respect to the unique normalized trace $\omega_0$.
+Then by the same argument use above, we get $\IE_n(a)$ is a scalar.
+However, by (b), we have for any $y \in \IM$